 Today you are an adult who feels if people don’t approve of you, you will die.
 So you go all out to please them.
 And then console yourself with the hollow joy that comes with “surviving”.

 But are you really surviving?

-Constantly pleasing others at your expense for no reason is a constant sacrifice of your being.
-Your inability to prioritize your needs without feeling guilty about it, pushes you to constantly do things for others at your own expense.
+Constantly pleasing people at your expense for no reason is a constant sacrifice of your being.
+Your inability to prioritize your needs without feeling guilty about it pushes you to constantly do things for others at your own expense.

 As a result, you feel terrible instead of being happy.

 People pleasing doesn’t feel good.
 Deep inside you become a bitter, depressed, submissive, and angry human being who is terrified of staying true to yourself.
 You secretly resent everybody while smiling outwardly.

 But the most painful part of it all is that you resent yourself the most.
 You are a coward and you know it.

 It even affects the physical body.
 All of those I’ve met either have stiff necks and shoulders or back problems.
 Some also have IBS and Candida!